-LuAnn De Lesseps Addresses Jill Zarin’s Potential Return To The ‘RHONY’ Cast On Instagram
+LuAnn de Lesseps Addresses Jill Zarin’s Potential Return To The ‘RHONY’ Cast On Instagram

 Former housewife Kelly Bensimon also seemed to be on board with the concept of Zarin’s return and shared a series of heart emoji in the comments section of de Lesseps’ post.

-De Lesseps’ clip was shared just weeks after Zarin admitted that she was considering the idea of returning to The Real Housewives of New York City but feeling a bit hesitant to expose her romance with boyfriend Gary Brody to the cameras.
+de Lesseps’ clip was shared just weeks after Zarin admitted that she was considering the idea of returning to The Real Housewives of New York City but feeling a bit hesitant to expose her romance with boyfriend Gary Brody to the cameras.

 Zarin began dating Brody last year, months after the tragic passing of her former husband, Bobby Zarin.